"Oh, that's the spot, Doc!"

 By including trigger point therapy, the doctor or therapist puts pressure on these painful points to ease the muscle and tissues affected.
 Even as the applied pressure on a trigger point might cause your pain to become more noticeable, it has the odd effect of feeling good at the same time.
 You will find that trigger point therapy in combination with your chiropractic Cox Technic treatment goes far to move you toward pain relief.

-Rethwill Chiropractic Clinic provides trigger point therapy to maximize your healing.
+Rethwill Chiropractic Clinic offers trigger point therapy to maximize your healing.
 Ask Rethwill Chiropractic Clinic for more information.